Kai Cenat: Cultural impact

-Cenat is credited with popularizing viral internet slang words such as rizz, which is derived from "charisma" and defined as "style, charm, or attractiveness"; and gyat, a permutation of "Goddamn" that is used in reference to a person with prominent buttocks.
-Oxford University Press named Rizz its word of the year for 2023, and Gyat was nominated for the American Dialect Society's 2023 Word of The Year.
-In July 2025, Cenat was named in Time magazine's inaugural "TIME100 Creators" list - branded by the publication as the 100 most influential digital voices.
+Cenat is credited with popularizing viral internet slang words such as rizz, which is derived from "charisma" and defined as "style, charm, or attractiveness"; and gyatt, a permutation of "Goddamn" that is used in reference to a person with prominent buttocks.
+Oxford University Press named Rizz its word of the year for 2023, and Gyatt was nominated for the American Dialect Society's 2023 Word of The Year.
+In July 2025, Cenat was named in Time magazine's inaugural "TIME100 Creators" list – branded by the publication as the 100 most influential digital voices.

 Cenat was added to Fortnite as part of their Icon Series, being added to the game on September 12, 2025.